-At Arthur Edward, we’ve got decades of experience in Recruitment, and if there’s one thing we’ve learnt, it’s that first impressions count.
-We’ve provided a round up of the best CV tips, so you can stand out on your way to finding and securing your dream job.
+The Arthur Edward team has decades of experience in Recruitment, and if there’s one thing we’ve learnt, it’s that first impressions count.
+We’ve provided a round up of our best tips for your Curriculum Vitae, so yours will stand out and help you on your way to your dream job.

 The diﬀerence between a good CV and a great CV can make or break your career.